crazyinter/Seq2Vec/README.md

 In convenience, you can download Anaconda from https://repo.anaconda.com/archive/, where contains most of needed packages.
 If there are still some special packages that are missed when running, you can use "pip install" to install the specific packages.

-To insatll tensorflow, start "cmd.exe" and enter <br>
+To install tensorflow, start "cmd.exe" and enter <br>
 ```
 pip install tensorflow
 ```